We are Borough Belles Women’s Institute.

 CRAFT OFFICER: Ruth Van Steenis

-DEPUTY CRAFT OFFICER: Sarah Miloudi
+CRAFT OFFICER: Sarah Miloudi

 Crafting is a fun way to get involved with the WI – whether you’re into knitting, sewing, crochet, paper crafts or even craft beer making.
 The possibilities are endless, so get involved!